thoom/phandlebars/README.md

 #### Node.js

 Easy to install using the package manager of your choice.
-For instance, with ubuntu:
+For instance, with Ubuntu:

     $ apt-get install nodejs build-essential

+This assumes that your node executable is installed and accessible from `node`.
+If you need to use a different command, change the `runtime.node` configuration option.

 #### Handlebars.js